Hackhao/Hackhao.github.io/_posts/2019-10-25-soot-in-hunter.md

 #### Background

-__<span style="color:red">Interprocedural flow-insensitive summary</span>__
+__<span style="color:red">Interprocedural Flow-insensitive Summary</span>__

-This information describes for each external entry, the set of formal parameter variables and global variables that may be used (data read from) and the set of formal parameter variables and global variables that may be modified by an invocation of that entry.
+The Interprocedural flow-insensitive summary describes for each external entry, the set of formal parameter variables and global variables that may be used (data read from) and the set of formal parameter variables and global variables that may be modified by an invocation of that entry.

 The terms __flow-insensitive__ and __may__ distinguish the information from __flow-sensitive__ and __must__ information.
 Intuitively, __must__ facts hold on all execution paths through a subroutine (e.g., __variable X must be modified__) while __may__ facts hold on at least one execution path.